theShirina/left-interact/CONTRIBUTING.md

 1. Describe the client and build you tested.
 2. Keep protected binding changes out of combat or defer them until combat ends.
-3. Do not edit the user's permanent `bindings-cache.wtf` files.
+3. Do not edit the permanent `bindings-cache.wtf` files.
 4. Preserve Shift + left click and Shift + right click as native fallbacks.
 5. Run: